 - A. Pooled Monies for Investment Purpose.
 The City Treasurer may invest City funds in the following instruments as specified in California Government Code Section 53601, and as further limited in this policy. - (1) Local Agency Investment Fund (LAIF) of the State of California.
-Investments in accordance with the laws and regulations governing those funds. - (2) Obligations of the U.S. Government, its agencies and instrumentalities, including mortgage-backed securities with a fixed coupon issued by an agency of the U.S. Government. - (3) Certificates of Deposit (CDs).
+Investments in accordance with the laws and regulations governing those funds.

+- (2) Obligations of the U.S. Government, its agencies and instrumentalities, including mortgage-backed securities with a fixed coupon issued by an agency of the U.S. Government. - (3) Certificates of Deposit (CDs).
 CDs shall not exceed five-year maturity.
 CDs shall be collateralized as specified in Section 6 of this investment policy.
 CDs shall be issued by nationally or state chartered banks and cannot exceed thirty percent (30%) of the total portfolio.
 The City may waive collateral requirements for the portion of any deposit insured up to the amount allowed per account by the FDIC. - (4) Prime Commercial Paper of the highest numerical rating of Moody's Investment Service, Inc. or Standard & Poor's Corporation (S&P) from issuing corporations that are organized and operating within the United States and having total assets in excess of \$500 million and having the equivalent to an "AA-" or higher rating from either Moody's or S&P for other debt of the issuer.
-Commercial Paper shall not exceed 270 days maturity or 25% of the portfolio. - (5) Money market funds with portfolios consisting of one or more of the indicated legal investments and none of the prohibited investments. - (6) Sweep account for the investment of overnight funds when the funds are swept into investments authorized by this policy. - (7) Passbook accounts maintained solely to provide for ongoing operational needs shall be subject to the requirements of this policy. - B. Investments Held Separately.
+Commercial Paper shall not exceed 270 days maturity or 25% of the portfolio. - (5) Money market funds with portfolios consisting of one or more of the indicated legal investments and none of the prohibited investments. - (6) Sweep account for the investment of overnight funds when the funds are swept into investments authorized by this policy. - (7) Passbook accounts maintained solely to provide for ongoing operational needs shall be subject to the requirements of this policy. - (8) Investment Trust of California, a Joint Powers Authority, doing business as CalTRUST.
+The City may invest in CalTRUST, a pool created by local public agencies to provide a method for local public agencies to pool their assets for investment purposes - B. Investments Held Separately.
 Investments of bond funds shall be made in conformance with the trust indenture for each issue.
 Such investments shall be held separately when required.